Key Specs of Hyundai Grand i10 Nios

 |Mileage (upto)||26.2 kmpl|

 Grand i10 Nios Latest Update

-Latest Update: Hyundai has introduced the option of an AMT gearbox in the top-spec 1.2-litre petrol Asta variant of the Grand i10 Nios.
-Read more about it here.
+Latest Update: Hyundai has launched a new Corporate Edition of the Grand i10 Nios.
+Find more about it here.

-Hyundai Grand i10 Nios Variants and Prices: The Grand i10 Nios is available in five variants: Era, Magna, Sportz, Sportz Dual Tone, and Asta.
-They are priced from Rs 5.04 lakh to Rs 8.04 lakh (ex-showroom Delhi).
+Hyundai Grand i10 Nios Variants: The Grand i10 Nios is available in six variants: Era, Magna, Sportz, Sportz Turbo, Sportz Dual Tone and Asta.

 Hyundai Grand i10 Nios price list (Variants)